ANOXL/PULSAR-DoS/README.md

 **1. Interactive Mode (Recommended for ease of use):**

-Simply run the script.
+Simply run the script without any arguments.
 The program will guide you through setting up the attack parameters.
 *   On many systems (like Windows), if Python is correctly installed and associated with `.py` files, you might be able to **double-click the `PULSAR.py` file** to run it.
 A console window should open.
 *   Alternatively, you can always open a terminal/command prompt, navigate to the script's directory (e.g., `cd path/to/PULSAR_DoS`), and then execute `python PULSAR.py` or `python3 PULSAR.py`.